-We agree that regulations made under clause 1 should fulfil the purposes set out in clause 1 (2).
-However we also believe that clause 1 (2) (a) should not be restricted to the prevention of terrorism but should include serious organised crime and trafficking.
+We also believe that clause 1(2)(a) should not be restricted to the prevention of terrorism but should include serious organised crime and trafficking.

 We take the view that the Secretary of State should also maintain a register that lists all sanctions including descriptions of any designated person and the types of sanction which are imposed and also the exemptions from such sanctions.
 This register should be published on the internet on behalf of the Secretary of State and insure that the register is available for public inspection at all reasonable times.